 The post compliance of EPR for plastic waste management is divided into two categories-

-- Half-Yearly Report Submission- The producers, importers and brand owners submit their half-yearly progress on plastic waste management for every state or union territory in its EPR Action plan to the concerned State Pollution Control Board/Pollution Control Committee.
-Further, the producers, importers and brand owners provide documentary proof from the respective processing facilities to demonstrate that the quantity and the type of plastic waste according to the EPR target have been treated.
+Half-Yearly Report Submission: The producers, importers and brand owners submit their half-yearly progress on plastic waste management for every state or union territory in its EPR Action plan to the concerned State Pollution Control Board/Pollution Control Committee.
+Further, the producers, importers and brand owners provide Documentary proof from the respective processing facilities to demonstrate that the quantity and the type of plastic waste according to the EPR target have been treated.
 They also provide the supporting papers as evidence of state-by-state collection of waste as per the EPR target.
 The half-yearly progress report has to be submitted within 15 days after the end of the relevant half-year period.

-Get response within 24 hours
+Get response within 1 hour

 Some of the essential responsibilities of the producers are specified below: